iauker01/InterFact/Documentation/Dashboard/Development.md

    * This creates a new image of the name "dashboard-image"
    * Be sure to include the period at the end
    * The initial build will be slow, around 3 minutes, but it will speed up after the first time
+6. Fill out your '.env' file as explained in [Deployment.md](Deployment.md)
-6. In the terminal, run `docker run -d -p 3000:3000 dashboard-image`
+7. In the terminal, run `docker run -d -p 3000:3000 dashboard-image`
-7. Visit http://localhost:3000/ to ensure that it is running
+8. Visit http://localhost:3000/ to ensure that it is running

 # How to run tests
-  To run system tests, type "npm run test" into the project terminal.
+  To run system tests, type "npm test" into the project terminal.